The Suicide Machines: 2002–2005: SideOneDummy years

 Following touring in support of Steal This Record, bassist Nunley left the Suicide Machines to start his own band, Blueprint 76, and was replaced by Rich Tschirhart.
 The band also ended their contract with Hollywood Records, fulfilling their contractual obligations by releasing the compilation album The Least Worst of the Suicide Machines.
 They then moved to the independent label SideOneDummy Records.
 Their next album A Match and Some Gasoline, released in 2003, found the band abandoning the pop experimentations of their previous two albums and returning more to the ska punk and hardcore styles of their earlier years.
-They also continued exploring sociopolitical themes in songs such as "Did You Ever Get a Feeling of Dread?" and "Your Silence," which were critical of President George W. Bush's administration, its response to the September 11, 2001, terrorist attacks, and the wars in Afghanistan and Iraq.
+They also continued exploring sociopolitical themes in songs such as "Did You Ever Get a Feeling of Dread?" and "Your Silence," which were critical of President George W. Bush's administration, its response to the September 11, 2001 attacks, and the wars in Afghanistan and Iraq.
 They toured internationally in support of the album and again performed on the Warped Tour.